 Hungary’s government has demonstrated significant interest in fostering the inflow of FDI, and the nation has plenty of cause to believe in its continued ability to attract major players.
 A long history in logistics, coupled with well-developed national infrastructure, facilitate movement throughout the country and in every direction beyond its borders.
 The nation also offers a fertile environment for business development with less bureaucratic red tape than its neighbours in Central Europe.
 Hungary has displayed some of the fastest economic growth in the EU, thanks in part to rising domestic demand.

 The high demand for industrial space in and around Budapest has pushed the vacancy rate to an historic low of 2.4%.
-The ctPark network offers its clients A-Class industrial space in three strategically located parks: ctPark Budapest West, South, and East.
+The CTPark network offers its clients A-Class industrial space in three strategically located parks: CTPark Budapest West, South, East and CTPark Vecsés.
 Each of these offers competitive proximity to vital transport links, and CTP has undertaken an ongoing expansion effort to accommodate rising demand.

 2019 Hungarian GDPgrowth rate